• Skip to content

 (Female All ages)

-Men and women in Hull aged 15-24 years were around twice as likely to attend specialist contraceptive services in Hull compared to England.
+During 2023, women in Hull aged 15-24 years were more likely to attend specialist contraceptive services in Hull compared to England, although attendance rates among Hull men were similar to those in England.

 Compared with benchmark